-Junior standing.
 This course addresses the importance of financial information in the management of modern businesses, as well as non-profit, educational and governmental organizations.
 It also emphasizes financial decision-making skills needed in a variety of leadership situations.

-Prereq: Lecture: MT 106 Lecture Min Grade: C Min Credits: 3.00 Or MT 130 Lecture Min Grade: C Min Credits: 3.00
+Prerequisite: Lecture: MT 103 or Higher Lecture Min Grade: C Min Credits: 3.00; Junior standing